bytewax/platform-docs-content/setup/aws-marketplace-anywhere.md

-This guide covers the basic process of installing the Bytewax Platform on Amazon EKS Anywhere, which allows you to purchase a license through amazon, but then run the cluster anywhere.
-If you are looking to run The Platform on amazon EKS in the AWS cloud, you should follow the [AWS Marketplace running on EKS Documentation](./aws-marketplace-eks).
+This guide covers the basic process of installing the Bytewax Platform on Amazon EKS Anywhere, which allows you to purchase a license through Amazon, and run the Platform on any Kubernetes cluster.
+If you are looking to run The Platform on Amazon EKS, please see the [AWS Marketplace running on EKS Documentation](./aws-marketplace-eks).

 You must have purchased a subscription for the Bytewax Platform in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-heqksqasqoy66) otherwise the automation from this setup will fail with a missing entitlement error.